nopnop2002/esp-idf-ssd1306/MouseMoveDemo/README.md

 # Transfer failed
 For some reason, the following errors may occur.
-This error occurs inside the usb_host_hid library.
+This error occurs inside the usb_host_hid component.
+There is a possibility that this is a component bug, but the cause is unknown.
-The cause is unknown, but it may be resolved by unplugging the mouse.
+It may be resolved by unplugging the mouse.
 ```
 E (12287696) hid-host: Transfer failed, status 1
 E (12287696) usb_hid: HID Device, protocol 'MOUSE' TRANSFER_ERROR